frederic-perez/AmE-dictionary/data/dictionary.md

 __the "m" word__
 __the 105's__
 __the 11th hour__
+__the back of (one's) hand__ __1__ A rejection, snub, or rebuke; a display of contempt or scorn for someone or something. _She met their accusations with the back of her hand._ __2__ Used to represent one's complete knowledge of or familiarity with something.
+Usually used after the verb "know." _I've read this book so many times, I know it like the back of my hand._
 __the ball is in someone’s court__ _idiom_ To be responsible for taking the next action.
 __the bandwagon__ _n phr_ _Jump on the bandwagon._
 __the big three-oh__